High Surf Advisory issued for Mayaguez and Vicinity by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-15 06:00:00 CST Expires: 2022-12-15 18:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-12-14 17:00:00 MST Expires: 2022-12-15 17:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Dixon WINTER WEATHER ADVISORY IN EFFECT FROM 6 AM TO 6 PM CST THURSDAY * WHAT...Snow expected.
-Total snow accumulations of 2 to 5 inches.
-Winds gusting as high as 45 mph on Thursday afternoon. * WHERE...Portions of northeast Nebraska and southeast South Dakota. * WHEN...From 6 AM to 6 PM CST Thursday. * IMPACTS...Plan on slippery road conditions.
-Patchy blowing snow could significantly reduce visibility.
+Target Area: Yankton WINTER WEATHER ADVISORY IN EFFECT FROM 6 PM THIS EVENING TO 6 PM CST THURSDAY * WHAT...Snow expected.
+Total snow accumulations of 2 to 4 inches.
+Winds gusting as high as 45 mph on Thursday. * WHERE...Yankton County. * WHEN...From 6 PM this evening to 6 PM CST Thursday. * IMPACTS...Plan on slippery road conditions.
+Areas of blowing snow could significantly reduce visibility.
 The hazardous conditions could impact the morning or evening commute.
 Gusty winds could bring down tree branches.

 weather.gov